Injured or Killed by Drunk Driver

 Kansas is one of a few states that lacks a "dram shop law."
 In Kansas, the law does not allow victims to sue business that served the drunk driver.
 In most states, an alcohol vendor such as a bar may be held liable for providing alcohol to a patron who then causes an accident.
 Kansas also does not have a "social host" law that allows a victim injured by a drunk driver to hold the social host responsible.

-Kansas law, however, does include criminal penalties for establishments that serve alcohol and social hosts who serve alcohol to certain individuals, including someone who is intoxicated.
+Kansas law does include criminal penalties for establishments that serve alcohol and social hosts who serve alcohol to certain individuals, including someone who is intoxicated.

-How can Bretz & Young law firm help me with my fatal DUI accident?
+How can Bretz Injury Law help me with my fatal DUI accident?

 Drunk driving accidents involving fatalities are devastating to families.
 If you lost a loved one in a car accident caused by a drunk driver, we can work with your family on a wrongful death claim.
 We know how to handle all the necessary paperwork and can deal directly with insurance companies.
 We have extensive experience handling fatal accident claims.
 Our case results include a $50 million settlement on a wrongful death claim.